trento-project/docs/guides/manual-installation.md

 ### Install Prometheus (Optional)

-[Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended as it allows Trento to display a series of charts for each host with useful information about the CPU load, memory and other important metrics.
+[Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended as it allows Trento to display a series of charts for each host with useful information about the CPU load, memory, and other important metrics.

-> **Note:** If you choose not to install Prometheus or to provide an existing installation, ensure that `CHARTS_ENABLED` is set to false in the Trento web RPM configuration file or when it is provided to the Trento web container.
+> **Note:** If you choose not to install Prometheus or to provide an existing installation, ensure that `CHARTS_ENABLED` is set to false in the Trento web RPM configuration file,which is stored at `/etc/trento/trento-web`,  or when it is provided to the Trento web container.
 Refer to [Install Trento server components](#install-trento-server-components).

 #### <a id="prometheus_install_option_1"></a>Option 1: Use existing installation

 Minimal required Prometheus version is **2.28.0**.

-If you have an [existing Prometheus server](https://prometheus.io/docs/prometheus/latest/installation/), ensure to set the PROMETHEUS_URL environment variable with your Prometheus server's URL as part of the Docker command when creating the trento-web container or configuring the rpm's.
+If you have an [existing Prometheus server](https://prometheus.io/docs/prometheus/latest/installation/), ensure to set the PROMETHEUS_URL environment variable with your Prometheus server's URL as part of the Docker command when creating the `trento-web` container or configuring the RPM packages.
 Use [Trento's Prometheus configuration](#prometheus_trento_configuration) as a reference to adjust the Prometheus configuration.

 #### Option 2: Install Prometheus using the **unsupported** PackageHub repository